AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

   > **Wall time** with 40 cores the job took 18m 7s.
 Try reducing to 20 cores.
 If time does not increase much further reduce cores.
 - **`rule coverm`**
    > **Note to self:** Add in the option of running CoverM.
-This should not be part of the main pipeline but an option if MAGs from metagenomic sequencing of the same samples are avalible.
+This should not be part of the main pipeline but an option if MAGs from metagenomic sequencing of the same samples are available.

 - **`rules Cazymes`**
-     > **Note to self:** Do we want to include this in the pipeline or use transcripts in exisiting Bash pipeline made by Arun.
+     > **Note to self:** Do we want to include this in the pipeline or use transcripts in existing Bash pipeline made by Arun.

 ---